Chandrayaan-2: ISRO loses contact with Vikram lander during descent

 Bengaluru, Sep 07: The ISRO was unable to confirm the landing of Chandrayaan-2 on the Moon's surface as the ground station lost the communication with the Vikram Lander from during the final phases of power descent.

-ISRO Chief K Sivan said that descent was normal till the lander was 2.1 kms from the surface, after that the communication was lost He said that data will have to be analysed to arrive at any conclusion.
+ISRO Chief K Sivan said that descent was normal till the lander was 2.1 km from the surface, after that the communication was lost He said that data will have to be analysed to arrive at any conclusion.

-"Vikram lander descent was as planned and normal performance observed upto an altitude of 2.1 km.
-Subsequently, communications from the lander to ground station was lost.
+"Vikram lander descent was as planned and normal performance observed up to an altitude of 2.1 km Subsequently, communications from the lander to the ground station was lost.
 The data is being analysed," Sivan said.

 As of now, there is no update about lander.
 Reports say that the data from the orbiter would have to be analysed to arrive at any conclusion.

-The lander Vikram was 35 kms from the lunar surface when power descent began.
-The main aim of the power descent was to ensure that Vikram achieves a soft-landing.
-The power descent had four phases.
+The lander Vikram was 35 km from the lunar surface when power descent began.
+The main aim of the powered descent was to ensure that Vikram achieves a soft-landing.
+The powered descent had four phases.
 The rough braking phase was fine and fine braking was initiated, and then the communication is said to been lost.

 "India is proud of our scientists!
 They've given their best & have always made India proud," PM Modi said.